Illness and medical evidence

 - Complete a self-certification of absence form (see above); and

 - Inform the Department according to the standard procedures.
 In particular you should apply for an extension to the submission deadline for the affected work by contacting the appropriate member of staff in writing (which may include email) at least 24 hours before the deadline.
 However, in the case of deadlines for the submission of weekly problems or weekly assessment of laboratory performance, you will be excused the week’s assessment under these circumstances, simply on the basis of your self-certification of illness form, and there is no need to apply for an extension.
 It should be noted that if you miss a laboratory session without informing your college at the time of absence, your "laboratory performance" mark may suffer.

 If you believe that serious adverse circumstances, such as illness, prevented you from applying for an extension to a submission deadline, or caused you to fail to submit work by the deadline, then there are standard procedures you should follow.

-Where the period of incapacity occurs in the days leading up to, or takes place during, the examination period and you believe that your preparation for the examinations has been seriously affected or you are likely to, or in fact do, miss an examination, the self-certification of illness form must be supported by a medical certificate from your GP, obtained at the time of the illness.
+Where the period of incapacity occurs in the days leading up to, or takes place during, the examination period and you believe that your preparation for the examinations has been seriously affected or you are likely to, or in fact do, miss an examination, you should submit independent evidence (e.g. a medical certificate from your GP) of your incapacity, obtained at the time of the illness.
+Guidance on appropriate evidence may be found in section 6.2.6 of the Learning and Teaching Handbook.
 The Board of Examiners is unlikely to consider a submission which is not supported by professional evidence.